The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: Abstract

 \section{Abstract}

-A real projective orbifold is an $n$-dimensional orbifold modeled on $\rpn$ with the group $\PGL(n+1, \bR)$.
-We concentrate on orbifolds with a compact codimension $0$ submanifold whose complement is a union of neighborhoods of ends, diffeomorphic to $(n-1)$-dimensional orbifolds times intervals.
-A real projective orbifold has {\em radial ends} if each of its ends is foliated by projective geodesics concurrent to one another.
-It is said to be {\em convex} if any path can be homotoped to a projective geodesic with endpoints fixed.
-A real projective structure sometimes admits deformations to inequivalent parameters of real projective structures.
-We will prove the local homeomorphism between the deformation space of convex real projective structures on such an orbifold with radial ends with various conditions with the $\PGL(n+1, \bR)$-representation space of the fundamental group with corresponding conditions.
-We will use a Hessian argument to show that a small deformation of a convex real projective orbifold with ends will remain properly and strictly convex in a generalized sense if so is the beginning real projective orbifold and the ends behave in a convex manner.
-Here, we have to restrict each end to have a fundamental group isomorphic to a finite extension of a product of hyperbolic groups and abelian groups.
-The understanding of the ends is not accomplished in this paper as this forms an another subject.
-We will also prove the closedness of the convex real projective structures on orbifolds with irreducibilty condition.
+A real projective orbifold is an $n$-dimensional orbifold modeled on $\rp^n$ with the group $\Pgl$.
+We concentrate on an orbifold that contains a compact codimension $0$ submanifold whose complement is a union of neighborhoods of ends, diffeomorphic to closed $(n-1)$-dimensional orbifolds times intervals.
+A real projective orbifold has a {\em radial end} if a neighborhood of the end is foliated by projective geodesics that develop into geodesics ending at a common point.
+It has a {\em totally geodesic end} if the end can be completed to have the totally geodesic boundary.
+The orbifold is said to be {\em convex} if any path can be homotopied to a projective geodesic with endpoints fixed.

+A real projective structure sometimes admits deformations to parameters of real projective structures.
+We will prove the local homeomorphism between the deformation space of convex real projective structures on such an orbifold with radial or totally geodesic ends with various conditions with the $\Pgl$-character space of the fundamental group with corresponding conditions.
+We will use a Hessian argument to show that under a small deformation, a properly (resp. strictly) convex real projective orbifold with generalized admissible ends will remain properly and properly (resp. strictly) convex with generalized admissible ends.